 Clubs are defined as groups that meet outside the regular school day.
+All clubs at SMCHS are student led.
 Membership is open to all interested SMCHS students.
 In order to remain active, clubs must have a faculty moderator, hold regular meetings and have adequate membership (this number can vary depending on the clubs activity).
 The Administrative Board must approve new clubs before they can begin accepting members.
 You may visit the Campus Life section of our website for more information about all current clubs and the application process.
+Club fairs are held annually in the fall and spring of each year.
+Check the Master Calendar for exact dates.